PCGen/pcgen-docs/content/list/global/pre/prevision.md

 `PREVISION:1,Blindsight=30,Darkvision=30`

-Character must have either Blindsight or Darkvision at at least 30.
+Character must have either Blindsight or Darkvision at least 30.

 `PREVISION:1,Low-Light=ANY`